There’s arguably no better modern investment than LeBron James rookie cards.

 That’s one of the reasons behind the high prices seen for his rarest rookie cards, along with a legacy which leaves him as a GOAT contender at the very least.

-The only potential stumbling block is the asking price, and many have gone up by a factor of 10 over the past five years.
+The only potential stumbling block is the asking price.
+Many have gone up by a factor of 10 over the past five years.

 His cards aren’t particularly risky from an investment perspective, and retirement probably isn’t too far away.